j-fu/coronaplot/docs/index.en.md

 ## Changes
 We document here significant changes besides data updates.

+### 2020-03-29
+- Additional data for Germany from the Robert Koch Institute (RKI).
+These are not published as time series.
+These data  are watched by [Wikipedia](https://de.wikipedia.org/wiki/COVID-19-Pandemie_in_Deutschland#Infektionsfälle), and time series are provided in the article.
+These data are used here.
 ### 2020-03-24
 - For the international data used here, there is now one US entry in the new format time series files which appearantly has been cleaned for the past.
 Counting seems to have changed.
 See also the [annoucement by JHU](https://github.com/CSSEGISandData/COVID-19/issues/1250).